libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### JSON schema validation

-Data validation limit the scope of possible errors, often considerably.
+Validation can greatly limit the scope of possible errors.
 To validate your JSON payloads, use the [JSON schema task]({{< relref "/how-to/bpmn/bpmn-elements#json-schema" >}}).

 The JSON schema task outputs a boolean value that indicates whether the input conforms to the schema that you set.